 Help us rebuild local native habitats one plant at a time.
 Volunteers play an integral part in our efforts and we welcome anyone, of all ages and skills, who are keen to get involved and learn about plant propagation and habitat restoration.
 Your help can really make a difference.

-Nursery Sessions
+Nursery sessions

 Our nursery sessions run throughout the year, bringing together a community of volunteers passionate about making a difference in habitat restoration around the Upper Clutha region.

-Nursery volunteer days are open to all members of the public and are held every Tuesday & Wednesday from 9am-12pm (spring/summer | October-March) and 1pm-4pm (autumn/winter | April-September).
 These volunteer sessions teach propagation/cultivation techniques, leading on to planting and nurturing of the young plants on project sites and are guided by our Nursery Manager.
 No specific skills or experience are needed, simply drop in and join us.

 Access to the nursery is through the QEII Reserve, either through the gate or over the nursery stile.
 See our location and directions here.